n-tdi/MathC/README.md

 Either build the plugin yourself or get it from the spigotmc page.

 ## Dependencies
-This plugin relies on [RedLib[(https://github.com/Redempt/RedLib) for commands.
+This plugin relies on [RedLib[(https://github.com/Redempt/RedLib "RedLib") for commands.

 Other than that have fun!